pmoreira1/dataV2-labs/module-2/Statistics-Foundations/solutions.md

 ### A. The score of player A.
 Measurable Space - Any Value between 2 and 12

 Random Variable - The score A

 ### B. The greatest score.
 Measurable Space - Any Value between 2 and 12

 Random Variable - Score A and Score B

 ### C. The earnings of player A if the game rules state that:
-"The player with the greatest score gets a coin from the other player.".
+#### "The player with the greatest score gets a coin from the other player.".

 Measurable space - Any Value between 2 and 12

 Random Variable - Win (+1) or Lose (-1)

 ### D. The earnings of player A if the game rules state that:
-"The player with the greatest score gets as many coins as the difference between the score of player A and player B.".
+#### "The player with the greatest score gets as many coins as the difference between the score of player A and player B.".

 Measurable space - Any Value between 2 and 12

-Random Variable -
+Random Variable - Can be any value between 0 and 5

 ### Case A: The score of player A is 2.
 {(2,1),(2,2),(2,3),(2,4),(2,5),(2,6)}